quangmnh/Mathematical-Modeling-Assignment-201-2020-HCMUT/README.md

-# Math-Modeling-Assignment-201
+# Mathematical-Modeling-Assignment-201
- Math Modeling Assignment from term 201, Ho Chi Minh University of Technology.
+ Mathematical Modeling Assignment from term 201, Ho Chi Minh University of Technology.
 This assignment is about simulating a dynamical system, which is the micro-climate in a Greenhouse.

+ In this project, most research about Greenhouse climate's dynamical system is referenced from PhD thesis of B.H.E.
+Vanthoor entitled: ***A model-based greenhouse design method***.

 # Folders Contents
  >AutonomousGreenhouseChallengeFirstEdition(2018)